diffblue/cbmc/jbmc/src/java_bytecode/README.md

 retrieve the concrete type of generic parameters such as `MyGeneric::T` and of arrays of generic parameters such as `MyGeneric::T[]`.
-Special attention is paid to breaking infinite recursion when searching the map, e.g., `MyGeneric::T` being specialized with `MyOtherGeneric::U` and vice versa.
+Special attention is paid to breaking infinite recursion when searching the map, e.g., `MyGeneric::T` being specialized with `MyGeneric::U` and vice versa, for an example of such a recursion see
+\ref select_pointer_typet::get_recursively_instantiated_type.
 More complicated generic types such as `MyGeneric<T>` are specialized indirectly within \ref java_object_factoryt.
 Their concrete types are already stored in the map and are retrieved when needed, e.g., to initialize their fields.

 \section java-bytecode-parsing Java bytecode parsing (parser, convert_class, convert_method)